lightbend-labs/scala-logging/README.md

 Scala Logging is published to Sonatype OSS and Maven Central:

 - Group id / organization: *com.typesafe.scala-logging*
-- Modules (artifact id / name):
-  - *scala-logging-api* if you just need the API
-  - *scala-logging-slf4j* for the SLF4J-backed implementation
+- Module (artifact id / name): *scala-logging-slf4j* for the SLF4J-backed implementation
 - Latest release version is 2.1.2

 The following example shows how to add a dependency to the latest version of Scala Logging to your sbt build definition: